hasin202/saliency-model-patch-attack/README.md

 This repository provides the Pytorch implementation for performing an adversarial patch attack on a saliency model (TranSalNet) using methods from the paper Adversarial Patch which performed attacks on an image classification model.<br>

+All of the generated stimuli that were shown to participants can be found in the folder: generated_stimuli_for_study

 ## Requirements

 - Python 3.9.12